+Programs Committee

-program.
-SECTION 7 Vice President of Advocacy: Serve as the representative of the Junior/Community College at the regional meetings of the Statewide Student Executive Board.
-Be informed of statewide legislation and issues affecting students and student government.
-3. Be responsible for the coordination of statewide efforts involving the association.
-SECTION 8 Vice President of Campus: Be responsible for representing student issues and concerns of Campus to all branches of the Student Executive Board = 2.
-Serve on the Student Executive Board Budget Committee.
-3. Serve on the Programs Committee.
-4. Work collaboratively with the chair of the Inter-Club Council.
-ARTICLE VII Programs Committee SECTION 1 The Student Executive Board shall establish a programs committee which shall serve as an advisory body responsible for proposing and outlining implementation of events and activities for student learning, enrichment, and enjoyment.
-SECTION 2 The Programs Committee shall be composed of the vice president of programs, vice president of Campus, two student members at-large, one representative of the Academic Executive Board, one representative of the Classified Senate, and one representative of the management team appointed by their constituent groups.
+- SECTION 1 The Student Executive Board shall establish a programs committee which shall serve as an advisory body responsible for proposing and outlining implementation of events and activities for student learning, enrichment, and enjoyment. - SECTION 2 The Programs Committee shall be composed of the vice president of programs, vice president of Campus, two student members at-large, one representative of the Academic Executive Board, one representative of the Classified Senate, and one representative of the management team appointed by their constituent groups.
 Each is entitled to one vote.
+The associated student president, or designee, shall serve on the committee as an ex-officio member. - SECTION 3 The Programs Committee shall abide by the Programs Committee Code.

+ARTICLE VIII

+Inter-Club Council

-The associated student president, or designee, shall serve on the committee as an ex-officio member.
-SECTION 3 The Programs Committee shall abide by the Programs Committee Code.
-ARTICLE VIII Inter-Club Council SECTION 1 The Student Executive Board shall establish one Inter-Club Council for theCampus and one for theCampus.
-These groups shall be responsible the recognition, activation, and coordination of all clubs and organizations present at each respective campus.
+SECTION 1 The Student Executive Board shall establish one Inter-Club Council for the Campus and one for the Campus.
+These groups shall be responsible for the recognition, activation, and coordination of all clubs and organizations present at each respective campus.